nicolehao34/nicolehao34.github.io/index.md

 <img style="float:right; padding-left:10px" src="https://avatars.githubusercontent.com/nicolehao34" width="221" height="220">

 I'm Nicole Hao, a MEng student in Computer Science at Cornell University.
-I received my B.A. in Mathematics from Cornell in Dec 2024.
+Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 I'm passionate about AI and human-centered & assistive technology.
 My current work focuses on developing tools that leverage Retrieval-Augmented Generation (RAG), deep learning, and multimodal systems to address real-world challenges in education, accessibility, and enterprise scalability.